-- Complete university admission requirements to include submission of official transcripts from all colleges and universities attended. - Have a minimum 2.50 cumulative GPA for all college course work (including transfer work and excluding developmental courses). - Complete required prerequisite courses for the program with a minimum grade of C or higher in each course prior to fall or spring entry; prerequisite courses are identified on the degree plan for a total of 61 hours.

-Science courses taken more than five years prior to program must be evaluated and application may not be eligible.
+- Complete university admission requirements to include submission of official transcripts from all colleges/ universities attended. - Have a minimum 2.50 cumulative GPA for all college course work (including transfer work and excluding developmental courses) and be in good academic standing. - 3.
+Complete required prerequisite courses for the program with a minimum grade of C or higher in each course prior to fall or spring entry; prerequisite courses are the first three semesters as listed on the degree plan for a total of 43 hours. - 4.
+Students may not attempt any course more than twice and be eligible for admission to the nursing program. - Science courses taken more than five years prior to program application may not be eligible.
 See advisor for more information and to request a science course evaluation.